apollographql/apollo/docs/source/guides/testing-react-components.md

 For the sake of simplicity, the error case for mutations hasn't been shown here, but testing `Mutation` errors is exactly the same as testing `Query` errors: just add an `error` to the mock, fire the mutation, and check the UI for error messages.

-Testing UI components isn't a simple issue, but hopefully with these tools, you can feel more confident when testing components dependent on data.
+Testing UI components isn't a simple issue, but hopefully these tools will create confidence when testing components that are dependent on data.

 For a working example showing how to test components, check out this project on CodeSandbox: